Linaro/lava/doc/v2/hacking-session.rst

 A LAVA hacking session is a lava-test-shell test that provides interactive ssh access to a LAVA device inside a defined test environment.
-This support differs from the SSH protocol support in that the job waits for a real user to login instead of expecting a dynamic connection to run a test shell.
+This support differs from the SSH protocol support in that the job waits for a real user to log in instead of expecting a dynamic connection to run a test shell.

 Assumptions
 ===========